 It's estimated that 30% of couples who start therapy have a "mixed-agenda."
 That is, one of the partners is leaning out of the relationship, maybe even on the brink of leaving, while the other is leaning in, hoping to make it work.
 In some of these cases meaningful help is held back because the therapist is uncertain what to do if both partners don't clearly want therapy.
 In some other cases a half-hearted attempt at couple therapy is launched, with unsatisfactory results for each partner.

 Helping the "mixed-agenda" couple gain clarity and confidence in their decision making about the future of the their marriage is critically important in these cases.
 If you and your spouse or partner are in this place you also need a better understanding of your prospects for reconciliation.
 Clarity, confidence and perspective based on a deeper understanding of what has happened to your marriage are the primary goals of Discernment Counseling.
-In short, Discernment Counseling provides an opportunity for couples to look at their options before making a final decision about divorce.
+In short, Discernment Counseling (DC) provides an opportunity for couples to look at their options before making a final decision about divorce.